Abberton Reservoir Nature Discovery Park

 In the spring there is the unusual sight of Cormorants nesting in trees, one of the few places in Britain where they do this.
 They began in 1981 and have continued ever since.
 Late summer brings the spectacle of large numbers of swans and ducks moulting - replacing their worn-out feathers - on the reservoir.
 Safety is vital while they do so because they replace all their flight feathers at once, which means that for a while they are unable to fly.
 In dry winters water levels fall temporarily to expose large expanses of mud.
 This attracts large numbers of passage waders such as ruff and spotted redshank from the coast.
 The surrounding farmland, too, is of value to birds.
 In winter thousands of golden plover may be seen there, along with small numbers of migratory geese and swans.
 For the keen birdwatcher the reservoir boasts an impressive list of rarities visiting briefly in winter or passing through on migration.

-The visitor centre has a well-stocked shop, including binoculars and telescopes, wildlife books and DVDs, bird food and feeders, gifts, greetings cards, hot and cold drinks, packaged snacks and ice creams.
+The Nature Discovery Centre has a fantastic gift shop, with a large selection of binoculars and telescopes, eco gifts, bird food and feeders, gifts, greetings cards, cookware, biscuits, packaged snacks and ice creams.

 Middleditch wild play area

 The Middleditch wild play area is ideal for younger visitors to explore the outdoors.